susam/aes.vbs/README.md

 Why not?

-Okay, the real story behind writing this implementation involved a legacy application with a lot of VBScript code.
+Okay, the real story behind writing this project involved a legacy application written in Classic ASP and VBScript.
 It used an outdated cipher that needed to be updated.
-That's what prompted me to create a wrapper for AES-256-CBC in VBScript.
+That's what prompted me to create a wrapper for AES-256-CBC with HMAC-SHA-256 in VBScript.
 After writing it, I thought it would be good to share it on the Internet in case someone else is looking for something like this.

 Demo Script
 -----------

-On a Windows system, enter the following command to load [`aes.vbs`][src] and execute the functions in it:
+On a Windows system, enter the following command to see a quick demo:

 ```
 cscript aesdemo.wsf